Guiding basketball team managers and statisticians

 Academic Requirements

 Basketball team managers and statisticians generally attend high school/college as students.
 These student managers and statisticians must maintain good academic performance in their classes.
 If they fail to maintain satisfactory grades, coaches may remove or suspend them from the position.
-Team managers and statisticians must also attend courses unless traveling with the team.
-They must notify teachers before scheduling conflicts and arrange to submit assignments at other suitable times.
+Team managers and statisticians must also attend courses, unless they are traveling with the team.
+They must notify teachers before scheduling conflicts and arrange to submit assignments at alternative, suitable times.

 Athlete Physical Requirements